conersteen19/saturn/2150_notes.md

 ## 4/6/20
 Another one of the "fast" sorts is *heapsort*.
 You insert n elements and then remove n elements- insert and remove both take log(n) time making it run in nlog(n) time.
 Not commonly used because it isn't stable- different runs can result in different element sorts when duplicates exist.

+## 4/8/20, 4/10/20
+*File Compression*: Used to help send things over network efficiently, more space efficient storage.
+Some need to be compressed and decompressed perfectly, others can lose some data.
+Lossless: no data loss (ex. gzip, zip, png, around 4:1 ratios); Lossy: some data is lost (ex.
+JPEG, MP3, MPEG, around 10:1 ratios); Compression ratio: Origonal size / compressed size (in bits).
+We want to try lossless compression.

+*Huffman Coding*: Use frequencies of symbols in a string to build prefix codes.
+The more frequent, the less bits we use to represent it.
+No codes start with the same string (i.e. if a = 1, every next prefix must start with a 0).

+Huffman Decoding: Given a sequence of bits of a full binary search tree, let 0 go left and 1 go right.
+Follow the letter codes down the tree and when a prefix ends, you are at that letter in the tree.
+Decoding ex. if A = 0, B = 100, C = 101, and D = 11, 1110001010011 -> 11 100 0 101 0 0 11 -> DBACAAD.

+Cost of a file: (C(T) = p1r1 + p2r2 + ... + pnrn) where pi is the frequency and ri is the length of the prefix.

+Process:
+1) Read through the file to determine the character's frequencies in the huffman tree.
+1) Put these values in a minHeap.
+Make sure you have a tree of pointers to huffman tree nodes.
+1) Build huffman tree: Take first two nodes out of tree with lowest frequency and make them children of a new node who has a frequency of those two nodes added together.
+Put that node back in your tree.
+Repeat this process until your minHeap is one tree.